Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Conclusion and Future Extensions

 In this work, we presented a method that infers constraints in control tasks after observing expert demonstrations.
 We showed conditions under which exact recovery is possible.
 We proposed to learn the unknown constraints by minimizing the KKT residual objective function.
 We further introduced IGCI, an algorithm that can be utilized to infer constraints in cases where no information, except for their parametric representation, is available.
 We evaluated the performance of IGCI in a number of simulations, in which we showed that the inferred constraints can be accurate without jeopardizing safety under perfect, noisy and suboptimal observations.

-The alternating minimization procedure presented in this paper is flexible enough to handle more complicated constraints that can be modeled as unions and intersections of half-spaces.
-However, we believe that exploring specific classes of constraint functions for which efficient solutions and safety guarantees can be obtained, is an interesting future research direction.
+The alternating minimization procedure presented in this paper is flexible enough to handle more complicated constraints that can be modeled as unions and intersections of half-spaces. {Another promising direction is designing control inputs to actively gather information about unknown convex or even non-convex constraints in potentially nonlinear control problems. }